-APGAR Scores & Birth Injuries
+APGAR Score and Birth Injuries

 When a baby is born, doctors immediately perform a quick assessment.
 This is called the APGAR score and shows how well the newborn is adapting to life outside the womb.
 It’s given at 1 minute, 5 minutes, and 10 minutes after birth, and scores range from 0 to 10.

-While many parents are told the APGAR score is “just routine,” a low APGAR score at 5 and 10 minutes can be the first red flag that something went wrong—especially if a baby later requires cooling therapy or is diagnosed with Hypoxic-Ischemic Encephalopathy (HIE) or Cerebral Palsy (CP).
+While many parents are told the APGAR score is “just routine,” a low APGAR score at 5 and 10 minutes can be the first red flag that something went wrong especially if a baby later requires cooling therapy or is diagnosed with Hypoxic-Ischemic Encephalopathy (HIE) or Cerebral Palsy (CP).

 What Does the APGAR Score Measure?